vttoth/BEC/00readme.txt

 Adjust run-time parameters in parameters.h as desired, then compile the code on Linux using:

-make all    - compiles both the C++ and Fortran versions make bec3pc - compiles the C++ version
+make all    - compiles the C++ version

 Test run
 --------
 To run the program enter,

-  ./bec3pc  - C++ executable
+  ./bec3pc

 The sample parameter file (parameters.h) is configured to simulate a BEC star or stellar core using 100000 iterations and a grid size